PUT-PTM/TrueOrFalseGame/README.md

 ## Overview

 Test Your knowledge in the TrueOrFalseGame.
+Chances are 50/50.
 Are You smart enough to answer all the questions?

 ## Tools